Sequential Fundraising and Mutual Insurance: Analysis

 These are examples of states where the probability of completion does not depend on the strategy profile.
 In general, if there is a unique MPE, there is a unique probability of completion, which we mark simply $\pi_\omega(L,B,n)$.
 We shall later derive a recurrence equation for it in Corollary \ref{recurrence}.

-States $(L, B, n)$ where there are multiple MPE's are called {\em irregular}, and are excluded from our discussion.
+States $(L, B, n)$ where there are multiple MPE's, or where the strategy $\sigma(L, B, n)$ is not continuous in $L$, are called {\em irregular}, and are excluded from our discussion.
 We later (Section \ref{regular}) characterize when a state is irregular, and show why it is reasonable to not consider them.

 Let $\phi_1$ be some Markovian strategy that the first player plays in state $(L, B, n)$.
 It depends on the player's private type.
 Other players, not knowing the first player's type, make inferences based on their knowledge of $\phi_1$.
-Let the type-independent probability that the player declines under $\phi_1$ and state of the world $\omega$ be marked $F_\omega(\phi_1)$:\footnote{In a slight abuse of notation, we shall later (Section \ref{inferences}) intentionally reuse $F(\cdot)$ as the c.d.f. of the type distribution, once we have proven that the only strategies that need be considered are threshold strategies.} By Bayes' rule, if the player invests, the posterior likelihood changes to and the state changes to $(L^+, B-1, n-1)$, while if the player declines, the posterior likelihood changes, by Bayes' rule, to and the state changes to $(L^-, B, n-1)$.
+Let the type-independent probability (the probability calculated by an observer who has no private information of the player's type) that the player declines under $\phi_1$ and state of the world $\omega$ be marked $F_\omega(\phi_1)$:\footnote{In a slight abuse of notation, we shall later (Section \ref{inferences}) intentionally reuse $F(\cdot)$ as the c.d.f. of the type distribution, once we have proven that the only strategies that need be considered are threshold strategies.} By Bayes' rule, if the player invests, the posterior likelihood changes to and the state changes to $(L^+, B-1, n-1)$, while if the player declines, the posterior likelihood changes, by Bayes' rule, to and the state changes to $(L^-, B, n-1)$.

 If neither of these two states are irregular, there is a well-defined probability of completion for every possible action of the player.
 Thus, the probability of completion under $\phi_1$, which we mark $\pi_\omega^{\phi_1}(L, B, n)$, is well-defined, equalling